 The success of the program has also resulted in numerous individual postseason accolades.
 Weil has produced 131 All-Centennial selections (61 First Team selections), 52 NSCAA All-Region players, and NSCAA First Team All-Americans in 2006, 2008, 2009, 2010, 2013 and 2014.
 Hopkins has had six players earn Centennial Conference Player of the Year honors under Weil's leadership (Sarah Parola-1997, Kaitlin Giannetti-2006, Jessica Hnatiuk-2009, Erica Suter-2011, Hannah Kronick-2012, 2013, 2014, Meg Van Loo 2016).

 Weil graduated from the University of Maryland in 1967 with his Bachelor of Science degree in psychology.
 He later earned his A.G.S. in school psychology in 1976 from Maryland as well.

-Weil was a student of the game for 13 years, playing on various local adult teams as part of indoor and outdoor leagues and played goalkeeper for 10 years.
+Weil was a 13-year player, competing in various local adult teams as part of indoor and outdoor leagues and played goalkeeper for 10 years.